top of page

 Back in 2020, Federica Brignone Grabs the Overall, Giant Slalom, and Alpine Combined Globes.
 Brignone can be proud to be the first Italian woman to conquer the Overall Globe.
 Brignone joined the Italian-Overall club composed of Piero Gros, Gustav Thoeni, and Alberto Tomba on the Men's field.

-Federica Brignone finished in second place in the Giant Slalom in Beijing 2022, earning her second Olympic medal, after winning Bronze in the same discipline at Pyeongchang 2018.
+Federica Brignone finished second in the Giant Slalom in Beijing 2022, earning her second Olympic medal after winning Bronze in the same discipline at Pyeongchang 2018.

 Federica Brignone claimed the silver medal in Giant Salom at the 2011 Championships in Garmisch-Partenkirchen and the 2023 Championships in Courchevel-Meribel.